dcs-team4/coffeetalk/README.md

 ## Project Structure

-The project provides 3 servers, all written in [Go](https://go.dev/), with a Docker container configured for each.
+The application consists of 3 servers, all written in [Go](https://go.dev/), with a Docker container configured for each.

 - `web/` contains a web server, serving the CoffeeTalk web app.
   - `server/` sets up the web server, defines the app's routes, and configures TLS and app environment.